kubermatic/kubermatic/docs/proposals/kubermatic-installer.md

 As our documentation already separates Kubermatic from the monitoring and logging stack, the installer will do the same.
-The first version will only include support for intalling the Kubermatic stack (cert-manager, nginx, Dex, Kubermatic Operator), later versions will then gain support for the other stacks.
+The first version will only include support for installing the Kubermatic stack (cert-manager, nginx, Dex, Kubermatic Operator), later versions will then gain support for the other stacks.

 ### User Story